supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/save/README.md

 ### Settings

+- **Archive name** - Input the name for the resulting archive.
-- **visualize** — if `true` visual representations of all annotated objects are generated. `Bitmap` objects are drawn without modifications, `polygons` are filled with color associated with the class, for `rectangles` only borders are drawn.
+- checkbox **Visualize** — if `true` visual representations of all annotated objects are generated. `Bitmap` objects are drawn without modifications, `polygons` are filled with color associated with the class, for `rectangles` only borders are drawn.

 ### Example